swlaschin/fsharpforfunandprofit.com/_posts/2014-01-12-roman-numeral-kata.md

 ## Where are the requirements?

 > *"Few programmers write even a rough sketch of what their programs will do before they start coding.
-Most programmers regard anything that doesn’t generate code to be a waste of time."*
+Most programmers regard anything that doesn't generate code to be a waste of time."*
 >
 > *Leslie Lamport, ["Why We Should Build Software Like We Build Houses"](http://www.wired.com/opinion/2013/01/code-bugs-programming-why-we-need-specs/)*